me-pankajmunde/DevChat-pw/PRD.md

   - Copy for copy to clipboard
   - Check for confirmation states
   - Warning for error states
+  - Image for image attachment
+  - X for removing attached images

 - **Spacing**:
   - Container padding: p-6 (24px)